Is CBD in Illinois Legal ?

 So, is CBD oil and other products legal in Illinois, Now?

-The short answer is yes, CBD is now legal in Chicago and for all in Illinois.
-But without a medical marijuana card, you’re going to be limited to purchasing CBD oil made from hemp which has less than 0.3% THC.
+The short answer is yes, CBD in Chicago and the rest of Illinois is legal.
+Although without a medical marijuana card, you’re going to be limited to purchasing CBD oil made from hemp which has less than 0.3% THC.
 (THC is the compound produced in marijuana which causes a high.)

 Illinois’ medical marijuana program allows patients suffering from a long list of medical conditions to legally purchase marijuana products, including CBD-rich cannabis oils.
 Some of the conditions on the list include ALS, cancer, Crohn’s disease, epilepsy, glaucoma, and many others.